Sintashta culture: Genetics

 Narasimhan, Patterson, Moorjani & Rohland 2019 analysed the remains of several individuals associated with the Sintashta culture. mtDNA was extracted from two females buried at the Petrovka settlement.
 They were found to be carrying subclades of U2 and U5.
 The remains of fifty individuals from the fortified Sintastha settlement cemetery of Kamennyi Ambar-5 was analysed.
 This was the largest sample of ancient DNA ever sampled from a single site.
 The Y-DNA from thirty males was extracted.
-Eighteen carried R1a and various subclades of it (particularly subclades of R1a-Z417): R1a-Z645 (4 individuals), R1a-Z93 (1), R1a-Z94 (1), R1a-Z2124 (4), R1a-Z2125 (1), R1a-FT287785 (1), R1a-Z2123 (1), and R1a-Y874* (1); five carried subclades of R1b (particularly subclades of R1b1a1a), two carried Q1a and a subclade of it, one carried I2a1a1a, and four carried unspecified R1 clades.
+Eighteen carried R1a and various subclades of it (particularly subclades of R1a-Z417): R1a-Z645 (4 individuals), R1a-Z93 (1), R1a-Z94 (1), R1a-Z2124 (4), R1a-Z2125 (1), R1a-Z2123 (1), and R1a-Y874* (1); five carried subclades of R1b (particularly subclades of R1b1a1a), two carried Q1a and a subclade of it, one carried I2a1a1a, and four carried unspecified R1 clades.
 The majority of mtDNA samples belonged to various subclades of U, while W, J, T, H and K also occurred.
 A Sintashta male buried at Samara was found to be carrying R1b1a1a2 and J1c1b1a.
 The authors of the study found the majority of Sintashta people (ca. 80%) to be closely genetically related to the people of the Corded Ware culture, the Srubnaya culture, the Potapovka culture, and the Andronovo culture.
 These were found to harbour mixed ancestry from the Yamnaya culture and peoples of the Central European Middle Neolithic, like the Globular Amphora culture.
 The remaining sampled Sintashta individuals belonged to various ancestral types different from the majority population, with affinities to earlier populations such as Eneolithic samples collected at Khvalynsk and hunter-gatherers from Tyumen Oblast in western Siberia.
 This indicates that the Sintashta settlement of Kamennyi Ambar was a cosmopolitan site that united a genetically heterogenous population in a single social group.

-Lazaridis et al. (2022), analysed the remains of thirteen individuals ascribed to the Sintashta culture.
-Of the specimens yielding a pigmentation phenotype, 69.2% were predicted as brown eyed and 30.8% blue eyed; while 61.5% were predicted as brown haired and 38.5% as blond.
-92.3% and 7.7% of the samples had intermediate and pale skin tone, respectively.

-Childebayeva et al. (2024) confirmed that the Sintashta culture and its population derived from an eastwards movement of Corded Ware-, and Fatyanovo-associated groups.
-These Sintashta-like (Western Steppe Herders or "Steppe_MLBA") groups displayed close genetic links to modern Northern Europeans, particularly Norwegians, Belarusians, Lithuanians, Scots and Icelanders.
+Estimates based on DATES (Distribution of Ancestry Tracts of Evolutionary Signals) suggest that genetic characteristics typical of the Sintashta culture formed by c.
+3200 BCE.

+In a sample of Sintashta remains from Central Asia, the majority of Sintashta specimens had light hair, while 46.2% had dark hair.
+With regards to eye colour, the majority had brown eyes while 30.8% had blue eyes.

 Turkic expansion (2nd-3rd century CE)

+A 2020 study found evidence for significant admixture from a Sintashta-related source in a sample of early Türkic remains from Mongolia.
+This western Eurasian admixture was shown to have a strong sex bias, indicating that it was inherited from more male than female ancestors, which is consistent with the decline of the paternal haplogroup Q1a and the rise of west-Eurasian paternal haplogroups in the early Türkic period of the East Eurasian steppe.

+A 2023 study suggested that modelled Sintashta-like ancestry is a major component of modern-day Turkic populations, especially in the western part of the Eurasian continental mass.